 The Company maintains advances, deposits with banks for various periods of time exceeding three months.
-Due from banks with a fixed maturity term are subsequently measured at amortised cost using the effective interest method.
+Bank deposits with a fixed maturity term are subsequently measured at amortised cost using the effective interest method.
 Placements with banks are carried at amortised cost net of any allowance for impairment losses, if any.

-(g) Property and equipment
+(g) Property, plant and equipment